The content on this site is information only and is not legal advice. If you need legal advice please contact us.

 You should receive an infringement notice either at the time of the offence, in the mail or left on your property (for example, taped to the windscreen of your car).
 However, sometimes notices are lost or misplaced.

 Not all infringements are registered with Fines Victoria, for example, local council fines.
-If you believe you have outstanding infringements, check with Fines Victoria for updates.
+If you believe you have outstanding infringement, check with Fines Victoria for updates.
 You may need to do this more than once.

 If a local council or the Department of Transport issued your infringement, you will have to contact those enforcement agencies for more information.